What is Cortisol and Possible Causes

 In general, it has been observed that a low-carb, high-protein diet can stimulate higher cortisol levels, but the same is true if you follow a low-calorie diet.

-Our research, consistent with a growing body of evidence, suggests that people who consume appropriate amounts of low-glycemic carbohydrates throughout the day may not be driven to consume increasing amounts of “comfort foods,” which are high-energy, palatable foods that cause cortisol levels to rise in our bodies.
+Our research, consistent with a growing body of evidence, suggests that people who consume the right amount of low-glycemic carbohydrates throughout the day are less likely to consume increasing amounts of “comfort foods” and high-energy foods, which cause cortisol levels to rise in our bodies.

 Reduce Cortisol to Fight Brain Disorders, Anxiety and Depression